 Be aware of these.
 Every time you look at a profile, this person can see that you paid a visit.
 It is recommended you change this setting to invisible as checking out a potential interviewer 5 times in one day may look a bit odd.

 8. Personalize your LinkedIn page

 There is an option of making your public profile have your name in the URL.
-For instance, instead of www.linkedin.com/67w84rj32wef09 you can change it to www.linkedin.com/in/johnsmith.
-Be aware that this is also open to Google and other search engines, as it becomes your public profile which is accessible outside of LinkedIn.
+For instance, instead of something randomly assigned like www.linkedin.com/67w84rj32wef09 you can change it to www.linkedin.com/in/johnsmith.
+Be aware that this is also open to Google and other search engines, as it becomes your public profile accessible outside of LinkedIn.